benlagrone/phronesis-image-2/startup.md

 - `SD_MODELS_DIR` -> `/data/models`
 - `SD_OUTPUTS_DIR` -> `/data/pictures`

-The entrypoint rewires `/app/stable-diffusion-webui/outputs` to the mounted `/data/pictures/outputs`, so images land in `SD_OUTPUTS_DIR/outputs` on the host while checkpoints continue to load from `SD_MODELS_DIR`.
+The entrypoint rewires `/app/stable-diffusion-webui/outputs` to `/data/pictures`, so generated images appear directly in `SD_OUTPUTS_DIR` on the host while checkpoints continue to load from `SD_MODELS_DIR`.

 ---